tiagodeluna/study-notes/Azure/README.md

 ---

+# Azure Portal

+## Azure Portal Dashboards

+A dashboard is a customizable collection of UI tiles displayed in the Azure portal.
+You add, remove, and position tiles to create the exact view you want, and then save that view as a dashboard.
+Dashboards are stored as JSON files, which you can download, edit manually and upload.
+You can create dashboards for specific roles within the organization, and then use *role-based access control* (RBAC) to control who can access that dashboard.

+---

 # Basic concepts for creating websites hosted in Azure

 Let's review some basic terms required if you want to have a website up and running in Azure: